Alex890567/Trello-API-Python-Requests/README.md

      - You can also run the tests from the terminal using standard testing commands.
 Make sure the virtual environment is activated before running the tests.

+## License
+All rights reserved.
+See the [LICENSE](./LICENSE) file for more details.

+## Contact Information
+For any questions or feedback, feel free to reach out to me at alexparlaloglou@gmail.com

+## Happy Testing!